Sarah Moffat: Character biography

-Eaton Place
+Storylines

 Early days

-When she arrived at 165, Eaton Place, she rang the front doorbell, instead of going to the servants' entrance.
-Moments later, in the morning room, she was being interviewed by Lady Marjorie.
-Lady Marjorie said Clémence was "not a servant's name" and renamed her 'Sarah'.
-Sarah had problems fitting into service as an under-house parlor maid, and within her first week stole, from the kitchen.
+When she arrived at 165 Eaton Place, Sarah rang the front doorbell instead of going to the servants' entrance as was proper.
+Moments later in the morning room, she was interviewed by Lady Marjorie, who declared Clémence was "not a servant's name" and renamed her "Sarah".
+Sarah had problems fitting into service as an under-house parlour maid, and within her first week she stole from the kitchen.
 When Hudson and Mrs. Bridges made her write out a passage from the Bible, she was forced to reveal she was illiterate.
-She quickly struck up a friendship with head house parlor maid, Rose.
-The footman Alfred Harris made unwanted romantic advances to Sarah, but she was frightened by his manner, and distanced herself from him.
+She quickly struck up a friendship with the head house parlour maid, Rose.
+The footman Alfred Harris made unwanted romantic advances, but Sarah was frightened by his manner and distanced herself from him.

 In June 1904, Richard Bellamy commissioned a painter, Guthrie Scone, to paint his wife.
-Sarah was sent to deliver Lady Marjorie's dresses to his studio, and soon Scone was painting her as well, lying in bed.
-When both paintings were exhibited together as "The Mistress and the Maids", Sarah and Rose in their bedroom, whom Scone painted from Sarah's descriptions, half naked, were nearly sacked, but Scone persuaded Richard to keep them on.
-Two months later, in August, while the family and senior servants were away, the junior servants all dressed up as the family.
-This ended in disaster when James came back and found them all in the morning room.
-After this Sarah, annoyed by James's high-handed attitude, left Eaton Place.
+Sarah was sent to deliver Lady Marjorie's dresses to Scone's studio, and soon Scone was painting Sarah as well, lying in bed.
+He also painted Rose from Sarah's description of her and both maids appeared half-naked.
+When the paintings were exhibited together as "The Mistress and the Maids", Sarah and Rose were nearly sacked, but Scone persuaded Richard to keep them on.
+Two months later in August, while the family and senior servants were away, the junior servants dressed up as the family.
+This ended in disaster when James came back and found them in the morning room.
+After this, Sarah, annoyed by James's high-handed attitude, left Eaton Place.

 Discovery in Whitechapel

 In 1908, Sarah was discovered starving and destitute in a soup kitchen in Whitechapel by Elizabeth and James.
-Elizabeth insisted on taking Sarah back to Eaton Place and installed her as scullery maid, the only vacant position.
-Sarah was not happy with this, and determined to become under house parlourmaid again, managed to upset Alice (the under-house parlor maid) so she left, and Sarah became under house parlor maid.
+Elizabeth insisted on taking Sarah back to Eaton Place and installed her in the only vacant position as a scullery maid.
+Sarah was unhappy; determined to become under-house parlourmaid again, upset Alice (the under-house parlour maid) so she left, and Sarah took her place.
 However, her second stint at Eaton Place didn't last long.
-In October 1908, she was set up by Thorkil Kraft, the batman of a Swedish Captain staying at Eaton Place, and was framed for theft, and left.
+In October 1908, she was set up by Thorkil Kraft, the batman of a Swedish Captain staying at Eaton Place, was framed for theft, and left.

-Sarah then began her stage career, as the music hall entertainer Clémence Dumas, who was also known as Sarah Delice, and was known for saucy songs like "What Are We Going to Do with Uncle Arthur?".
-At about the same time, she started an affair with James Bellamy, which included their going to Paris for a weekend.
-Much to everyone's surprise, she turned up at Elizabeth's wedding, apparently at James's invitation, and at the reception Hudson through gritted teeth had to call her "Miss".
+Sarah then began a stage career as music hall entertainer Clémence Dumas (or Sarah Delice) and was known for saucy songs such as "What Are We Going to Do with Uncle Arthur?".
+At about the same time, she began an affair with James Bellamy which included their spending a weekend in Paris.
+To everyone's surprise, she appeared at Elizabeth's wedding (apparently at James's invitation) and at the reception Hudson, quite reluctantly, had to address her as "Miss".